 There are several other things you can do at Horshat Tal National Park:

-- During the winter and spring you can join a tour to the Orchids Reserve – located south-west and it contains variety of plants, including 13 species of orchids.
+- During the winter and spring, you can join a tour of the Orchids Reserve – located southwest, and it contains a variety of plants, including 13 species of orchids.

 Travertine rocks – travertine is a limestone rock deposited where water flows.
 Exposed travertine is rare in Israel.
 The travertine areas in Horshat Tal served in the past for fish pools, and that is why there are depressions and raised areas.
 Hardly any annual plant species grow on the exposed travertine (lacking the hard crust).
 Yellow-wort (Blackstonia perfoliata), centaury (centaurium) are unique to this habitat.
 13 species of orchids were found on the travertine areas, a range that is non-existent anywhere else in Israel.
 The orchids growing here are: the woodcock bee-orchid (Ophrys scolopax), the yellow bee-orchid (Ophrys lutea), the omega bee-orchid (Ophrys omegaifera), the early spider-orchid (Ophrys sphegodes), the bee orchid (Ophrys apifera), the small-dotted orchid (Orchis punctulata), fan-lipped orchid (Anacamptis collina), the bug orchid (Anacamptis coriophora), the Anatolian orchid (Orchis anatolica), the butterfly orchid (Anacamptis papilionacea), the loose-flowered orchid (Anacamptis laxiflora), Eastern serapias (Serapias orientalis) and the Helleborine (Epipactis veratrifolia).

 Horshat Tal National Park is a popular place.
 And there are several reasons for its popularity.
-First of all, there is a pool and a lot of places for a picnic.
-Therefore, many arrive at Horshat Tal for recreation activities.
+First, there is a pool and many places for a picnic.
+Therefore, many arrive at Horshat Tal for recreational activities.
 Secondly, Horshat Tal has a campsite with different lodging options.
 And since it is located in an area with many attractions, many people stay here for the night.